databricks/terraform-provider-databricks/docs/resources/alert.md

 ## Migrating from `databricks_sql_alert` resource

 Under the hood, the new resource uses the same data as the `databricks_sql_alert`, but is exposed via a different API.
 This means that we can migrate existing alerts without recreating them.

+-> It's also recommended to migrate to the `databricks_query` resource - see [databricks_query](query.md) for more details.

 This operation is done in few steps:

 * Record the ID of existing `databricks_sql_alert`, for example, by executing the `terraform state show databricks_sql_alert.alert` command.
 * Create the code for the new implementation by performing the following changes: